July 2019 - Eight months of negative freight volumes signal economic contraction.

-March 2019 - North American freight shipments declined year over year in March for the fourth straight month
+March 2019 - North American freight shipments declined year over year for the fourth straight month.

 February 2019 - Freight shipments see moderate decline for third straight month; still high compared to last ten years.